outerbounds/metaflow-tools/gcp/terraform/README.md

 For more details, see [Terraform docs](https://www.terraform.io/language/settings/backends/configuration).

-> _Currently, Terraform Cloud _will not work_ with these modules.
-Terraform Cloud doesn't have `kubectl` available and cannot create Argo or Airflow services correctly._
+> Currently, Terraform Cloud _will not work_ with these modules.
+Terraform Cloud doesn't have `kubectl` available and cannot create Argo or Airflow services correctly.

-## Ingress Suggestions